maxaubel/TUP_AE/README.md

 	$ ./TUP instances/umps16.txt 3 2 10000 100

 This will find solutions for the instance stored in ``instances/umps16.txt`` with ``q1=3``,  ``q2=2``, it will iterate 10000 times, and the population size for each generation will be 100.
-The programm will run up to 2 hours only, if you want to run it longer, you will need to edit this value (7200 seconds) in ``main.cpp``.
+The program will run up to 2 hours only, if you want to run it longer, you will need to edit this value (7200 seconds) in ``main.cpp``.

 ## Input

-The input for each instance mmust have this format:
+The input for each instance must have this format:

 	nTeams=N;
 	dist= [